QuocBaoTD/the-hotel-booking-dashboard/README.md

 # The Booking Hotel DashBoard

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+I build it with React Query and Supabase.

 Currently, two official plugins are available: